jayzziebone/git-practice/README.md

 - git log: Show the history of the project commits
 - git checkout: Check out branch (update HEAD and apply changes to working directory)
 - git merge: Merge changes from different branches

+## Merging

+Merging means to bring changes from one branch to another